nehaljwani/team.exiv2.org/book/IMaEA.md

 ### Metadata that cannot be edited

 There are tags in Tiff such as _**ImageWidth**_ which cannot be modified without rewriting the pixels in the image.
 Exif protects those tags in the functions **TiffHeader::isImageTag()** and **Cr2Header::isImageTag()**.

-### Intrusive and NonIntrusive Editing

-Exiv2 has a write method to determine how to rewrite TIFF.
-More research needed.

 [TOC](#TOC)
 <div id="JPEG"/>